Waheed-Gulzar/ISE/README.md

 ![grey zone](https://user-images.githubusercontent.com/124068732/230628316-d2d826f8-7ee9-4158-92b2-8e3e48c58a72.PNG)

 the grey zone between the system and system context must be resolved. while it is not complusory to resolve the grey zone between system context and irrelevant envirnoments.

+## Documenting the System Context
+there are two ways of modeling the system context
+1. Use cases
+2. data flow
+when context is modeled using data flow, source and sink of the system are modeled. when contexted is modeled using use cases, Actors and their usage to the system is modeled.